iwytsang/surfs_up/README.md

 ### Results

-* From our analysis, we filtered for all June temperatures into a list and convert it into a DataFrame.
+* From our analysis, we filtered for all June temperatures into a list and converted it into a DataFrame.
+We can see that there are 1700 rows of temperature for June.

 ![image](https://user-images.githubusercontent.com/108503112/198149393-3a561236-efce-4e2b-bd82-239afe72826e.png)